 How to use the course

-You will see two sections as part of the course.
+You will see three sections as part of the course.
 This top section contains the FAQ and printables needed to complete the course.
-The second section contains all 36 lessons and some additional resources.
+The second section contains all 36 lessons, and the third section contains some additional resources.
 As you work on the course, it automatically keeps track of where you are.
 When finished with a lesson, click "Complete and Continue" to move on.
 You can always come back to past lessons, though.

 How does a student earn high school credit with this course?